SSRS-Innovation/redis-communication/README.md

-## Redis Communication Module Documentation
+## Async Redis Communication Module Documentation

 This document provides an overview and instructions for the utilization of the **Redis Communication Module** implemented in the `redis_communication.py`.
 The module leverages the `redis` Python library to provide an interface for interacting with a Redis server.
 Below is a detailed explanation of its features, classes, and methods.